Sandlot Stories Japanese Book Cover

 Sandlot Hero Diamond Logo

-Steve Young started SandlotHero.com to give the “Justin Perkins Award” to kids for non-academic achievements such as bravery, helping others, community service, etc. The Sandlot Hero website has grown to be a meeting ground where children help others through many kinds of trials and difficulties like cancer.
+I am sad to report that Steven Hayes Young passed away in November, 2013 from a very aggressive cancer.
+Not only did Steve help put this book together, but he also started SandlotHero.com to give the “Justin Perkins Award” to kids for non-academic achievements such as bravery, helping others, community service, etc. The Sandlot Hero website has grown to be a meeting ground where children help others through many kinds of trials and difficulties like cancer.
+Steve was very dedicated to this idea of recognizing children for their work to help others with no thought of reward for themselves.
+I hope this dream will live on.